yURInation02/Activity-Picker/README.md

     - Recently picked activty has lower chance of being picked again at Default
         - But, set priority to alter the likelihood of being picked consectively
         - Maybe Object??
+    - Select how many activites to pick

 3/31: created a repo

 4/8: wrote fundational codes on HTML, css, js

 4/16: Added some CSS and HTML

+4/17: Added commonts on README and JS

+List of activities:
+    Magic
+    Coding
+    Guitar
+    Investment
+    Game
+    E Game
+    Reading
+    Think about Carrer (job hunting, education etc) Break (can be included as a default)